Image rectification

 Image rectification is a transformation process used to project images onto a common image plane.
 This process has several degrees of freedom and there are many strategies for transforming images to the common plane.
-Image rectification is used in computer stereo vision to simplify the problem of finding matching points between images (i.e. the correspondence problem), and in geographic information systems to merge images taken from multiple perspectives into a common map coordinate system.
+Image rectification is used in computer stereo vision to simplify the problem of finding matching points between images (i.e. the correspondence problem), and in geographic information systems (GIS) to merge images taken from multiple perspectives into a common map coordinate system.

 In computer vision

 Computer stereo vision takes two or more images with known relative camera positions that show an object from different viewpoints.
 For each pixel it then determines the corresponding scene point's depth (i.e. distance from the camera) by first finding matching pixels (i.e. pixels showing the same scene point) in the other image(s) and then applying triangulation to the found matches to determine their depth.

 Finding matches in stereo vision is restricted by epipolar geometry: Each pixel's match in another image can only be found on a line called the epipolar line.

 If two images are coplanar, i.e. they were taken such that the right camera is only offset horizontally compared to the left camera (not being moved towards the object or rotated), then each pixel's epipolar line is horizontal and at the same vertical position as that pixel.
 However, in general settings (the camera does move towards the object or rotate) the epipolar lines are slanted.
 Image rectification warps both images such that they appear as if they have been taken with only a horizontal displacement and as a consequence all epipolar lines are horizontal, which slightly simplifies the stereo matching process.
 Note however, that rectification does not fundamentally change the stereo matching process: It searches on lines, slanted ones before and horizontal ones after rectification.

 Image rectification is also an equivalent (and more often used) alternative to perfect camera coplanarity.
 Even with high-precision equipment, image rectification is usually performed because it may be impractical to maintain perfect coplanarity between cameras.

 Image rectification can only be performed with two images at a time and simultaneous rectification of more than two images is generally impossible.